RyLeeHarrison/PinSonata/README.md

 # PinSonata 🚀

 **PinSonata** is a highly flexible Arduino library that orchestrates GPIO pins, analog readings, and interrupts into a seamless "sonata" of data flows.
 From simple LED control to interfacing advanced Analog-to-Digital Converters (ADCs), PinSonata enables developers to create complex and efficient workflows with ease.
-(Used ChatGPT to write this README, so much faster...).
 ---

 ## Features